Cave Johnson: Early life

+Career

 Johnson settled in Clarksville and served on its first board of aldermen.
 At the time of his first election to Congress in 1829, he owned an iron factory that employed both free and enslaved black workers.
 He advocated legal protection of slavery under the federal constitution, believing that this would prevent "moderate" southerners from being overwhelmed by secessionist Fire-Eaters.

 Samuel Morse's proposal for the Baltimore–Washington telegraph line came before Congress for funding during Johnson's tenure.
 Johnson mocked the idea by introducing a rider to fund research into animal magnetism.
-After the line was successfully demonstrated he apologized to Morse, calling the telegraph an "astonishing invention."
+After the line was successfully demonstrated he apologized to Morse, calling the telegraph an "astonishing invention".

 Johnson acted as a campaign manager for presidential candidate James K. Polk at both the Democratic party convention and for the general election.
 After his victory Polk appointed him Postmaster General, which he held during the full term.
-He shifted the department from a collect on delivery system to a prepaid system by introducing the adhesive postage stamp in 1847, and is also credited with introducing street corner collection boxes in urban areas.
+He shifted the department from a collect on delivery system to a prepaid system by introducing the adhesive postage stamp in 1847.
 Johnson's duties included overseeing operation of the Baltimore–Washington line, which he struggled to make profitable as other private telegraph lines were constructed.
 He urged that telegraph lines not be left in unregulated private hands, concerned that they would ruin the Post Office while enriching those who held preferential information access, but his fellow Democrats were unreceptive.

 He later served as a state circuit court judge and as president of the Third Bank of Tennessee from 1854 to 1860.
 During the secession crisis he joined the short-lived Union Party that sought to keep Tennessee loyal to the federal government.
 He joined in drafting an address that urged the state to remain in the Union while refusing to participate in coercive measures against the Confederacy.
 Failing in this effort, he sided with the Confederacy but took no personal part in the war.
 After the Battle of Fort Donelson brought Clarksville under Union control, Johnson was one of three spokesmen who greeted the administering Union officer.
 He was elected to the state Senate in 1866, but allies of Republican Governor William G. Brownlow refused to seat him.
+He died in Tennessee on November 23, 1866.